ezhenrik/sematia/sematia/static/docs/how_to_use.rst

 For each **hand** (i.e. “act of writing”) you can add metadata about the handwriting, the writer / author and text type.

 In the expanded view of a document, you see either a number 1 with three layers, or several consecutive numbers, if there are several hands in one papyrus.
-Under the number is a cogwheel symbol which opens up a window where metadata can be inserted.
+Under the number is a cogwheel icon which opens up a window where metadata can be inserted.

 The idea is to add info, if it exists.
 Otherwise, leave blank.